 The cartoons were created by a young artist by the name of Rowland Emett, and many of them featured trains and railways.
 Nellie the steam train made her debut in the March 8th, 1944 issue of Punch, and a whole new world was created.
 The Branch Lines of Friars Crumbling radiated out to destinations such as Far Twittering, Buffers End, Long Suffering, Freezing in the Marrow and St. Torpid's Creek.
-The cartoons became extremely popular and in 1950 Emett was approached by the organizers of the Festival of Britain with a view to creating a full-size passenger carrying version of his railway system.
+The cartoons became extremely popular, and in 1950, Emmett was approached by the organisers of the Festival of Britain with a view to creating a full-size passenger-carrying version of his railway system.
 Initially reluctant, he finally agreed and began creating the designs.
 Nellie was the first engine to emerge from the workshops.
-Two of his other trains (Neptune and Wild Goose) were also created for the renamed Far Tottering and Oyster Creek Branch Lines.
-Nellie and the Far Tottering Railway carried over 2 million passengers at the 1951 Festival.
+Two of his other trains (Neptune and Wild Goose) were also made for the renamed Far Tottering and Oyster Creek Branch Lines.
+Nellie and the Far Tottering Railway carried over two million passengers at the 1951 Festival.

-During the 1960s, Emett was commissioned to create the Honeywell-Emett Forget-Me-Not Computer and in 1968, he designed the car and other machines for the film Chitty Chitty Bang Bang.
-In 1970, work started on the Rhythmical Time Fountain, this machine with long spinning arms and four clock faces supported by a giant sunflower can still be seen in the Victoria Shopping Centre in Nottingham.
-These are just a few of the many machines or things as he preferred to call them designed by Rowland Emett.
+During the 1960s, Emett was commissioned to create the Honeywell-Emett Forget-Me-Not Computer, and in 1968, he designed the car and other machines for the film Chitty Chitty Bang Bang.
+In 1970, work started on the Rhythmical Time Fountain, a machine with long spinning arms and four clock faces supported by a giant sunflower, which can still be seen in the Victoria Shopping Centre in Nottingham.
+These are just a few of the many machines or things, as he preferred to call them, designed by Rowland Emett.

-a dozen or so jig-saw puzzles and five of those featured trains from the Far
+a dozen or so jigsaw puzzles, and five of them featured trains from the Far

 Tottering Railway...